Pantoprazole

-Pantoprazole, sold under the brand name Protonix, among others, is a proton pump inhibitor used for the treatment of stomach ulcers, short-term treatment of erosive esophagitis due to gastroesophageal reflux disease (GERD), maintenance of healing of erosive esophagitis, and pathological hypersecretory conditions including Zollinger–Ellison syndrome.
+Pantoprazole, sold under the brand name Protonix, among others, is a medication used for the treatment of stomach ulcers, short-term treatment of erosive esophagitis due to gastroesophageal reflux disease (GERD), maintenance of healing of erosive esophagitis, and pathological hypersecretory conditions including Zollinger–Ellison syndrome.
 It may also be used along with other medications to eliminate Helicobacter pylori.
-Effectiveness is similar to other proton pump inhibitors (PPIs).
+Pantoprazole is a proton-pump inhibitor (PPI) and its effectiveness is similar to that of other PPIs.
 It is available by mouth and by injection into a vein.

-Common side effects include headaches, diarrhea, vomiting, abdominal pain, and joint pain.
-More serious side effects may include severe allergic reactions, a type of chronic inflammation known as atrophic gastritis, Clostridium difficile colitis, low magnesium, and vitamin B12 deficiency.
+Common side effects include headaches, diarrhea, abdominal pain, and joint pain.
+More serious side effects may include severe allergic reactions, a type of chronic inflammation known as atrophic gastritis, Clostridioides difficile colitis, low magnesium, and vitamin B12 deficiency.
 Use in pregnancy appears to be safe.
 Pantoprazole is a proton pump inhibitor that decreases gastric acid secretion.
 It works by inactivating (H+/K+)-ATPase function in the stomach.

-Study of pantoprazole began in 1985, and it came into medical use in Germany in 1994.
+The study of pantoprazole began in 1985, and it came into medical use in Germany in 1994.
 It is available as a generic medication.
-In 2020, it was the twentieth most commonly prescribed medication in the United States, with more than 26million prescriptions.
+In 2023, it was the thirteenth most commonly prescribed medication in the United States, with more than 37 million prescriptions.
+In Australia, it was one of the top 10 most prescribed medications between 2017 and 2023.